 Most Polish carols have a folk origin and their authors are unknown.
 But there are exceptions.
 Piotr Skarga, the confessor of Polish King Sigismund III, is said to be an author of W żłobie leży.
 Supposedly he based the melody of this carol on a coronation polonaise for King Władysław IV.
-The carol has been translated into English as “Infant Holy, Infant Lowly” and has become one of the Christmas standards.
+The carol has been translated into English as “Infant Holy, Infant Lowly” and has become a Christmas standard.

 Lyrics, chords and video or audio samples for many more Polish Christmas Carols are listed on the main Christmas page.